Marcelo travels with rest of Real Madrid squad for Chelsea showdown as he avoids election duty | Goal.com

 Marcelo has travelled with the Real Madrid squad for their Champions League semi-final clash with Chelsea despite fears he would miss the match due to being selected for local election duties.

-The Brazilian was originally required to remain in Madrid on May 4 to assist with the local election, although Madrid have seemingly been successful in their request to have the 32-year-old excused.
+The Brazilian was required to remain in Madrid on May 4 to assist with the local election, although having appeared in the morning he has since been allowed to leave as the resident selected to attend before him was present.

-That will mean Marcelo is available to feature against Chelsea in the semi-final second leg and he could well start the match, as he did in the first leg in Spain, if Ferland Mendy doesn't sufficiently recover in time.
+That means Marcelo is available to feature against Chelsea in the semi-final second leg and he could well start the match, as he did in the first leg in Spain, if Ferland Mendy doesn't sufficiently recover in time.

 Why was Marcelo selected for election duties?